 - Help screen out and discourage those who are not suitable from joining your organisation

-- Ensure clergy, paid staff and volunteers have clear rules and boundaries and feel supported in
+- Ensure clergy, paid staff and volunteers have clear rules and boundaries and feel supported in their roles

 - Assure relevant carers that all possible measures are being taken to ensure only suitable people will be recruited to work with adults at risk or in need of protection